I) What is SDLC -Software Development Life Cycle?

 II) Why Software Development Life Cycle is important?

-SDLC also lays the foundation for project planning, scheduling and estimating, which facilitates later tracking and control.
+SDLC also lays the foundation for project planning, scheduling, and estimating, facilitating later tracking and control.
 Moreover, there will be a time the output software would be used to serve external clients, who might not have a solid technical background.
 In which case, SDLC makes the whole process visible and visualized for all stakeholders involved.

 III) 6-Phase Software Development Life Cycle: